IF Lyseng Fodbold: Recent years

 IF Lyseng spent most of its history in the lower regional tiers of Danish football, but surprisingly reached promotion to the Danish 2nd Division, the third tier, for the first time in its history ahead of the 2017–18 season.
 This feat was achieved under head coach Mick Andresen, who had coached the first team since 2011, where Lyseng was placed in the bottom of the Jutland Series, the fifth tier of Danish football.
 Before his tenure as a manager, he had a short career as a footballer for AGF, the major club in the city.

 The club made its first appearance in the third tier on 6 August 2017 in the home opener against Jammerbugt FC, which ended in a 1-2 loss.
 Issa Kharoub scored Lyseng's first goal ever in the division, a penalty kick in the 61st minute.
 The following week, however, the club achieved its first victory with a win in the local matchup against VSK Aarhus, bringing three points home to Højbjerg after a 1-2 win at Vejlby Stadion.
 In the autumn, Lyseng finished 7th out of 8 in Group 3, with only Odder IGF having a worse record - partly due to Odder being deducted six points for paying salaries to amateur players.
 Therefore, the club competed in the relegation group during the spring of 2018, where they did not win a single game and thus suffered relegation to the Denmark Series after only one season at the third level.

 Before relegation became a fact, head coach Andresen had agreed to step down from the position.
 John Andersen was appointed as his replacement on 21 May 2018, with Johnny Jungquist becoming his assistant.

+IF Lyseng lost a 3-1 away match against BK Frem on 16 May 2026, confirming Lyseng's relegation to the Denmark Series after 4 years as a division club.